-- (b) Any off-specification commercial chemical product or manufacturing chemical intermediate which, if it met specifications, would have the generic name listed in Appendix III; - (c) Reserved. - (d) Any residue remaining in a container or in an inner liner removed from a container that has held any commercial chemical product or manufacturing chemical intermediate having the generic name listed in Appendix III, unless the container is empty as defined in § 7-203(j).
+- (b) Any off-specification commercial chemical product or manufacturing chemical intermediate which, if it met specifications, would have the generic name listed in Appendix III; - (c) Any residue remaining in a container or in an inner liner removed from a container that has held any commercial chemical product or manufacturing chemical intermediate having the generic name listed in Appendix III, unless the container is empty as defined in § 7-203(i).

 Note: Unless the residue is being beneficially used or reused, or legitimately recycled or reclaimed; or being accumulated, stored, transported or treated prior to such use, re-use, recycling or reclamation, the Secretary considers the residue to be intended for discard, and thus, a hazardous waste.
 An example of a legitimate re-use of the residue would be where the residue remains in the container and the container is used to hold the same commercial chemical product or manufacturing chemical intermediate it previously held.
-An example of the discard of the residue would be where the drum is sent to a drum reconditioner who reconditions the drum but discards the residue manufacturing chemical intermediate having the generic name listed in Appendix III, or any residue or contaminated soil, water or other debris resulting from the clean-up of a release or discharge into or on any land or water of any off-specification chemical product or manufacturing chemical intermediate which, if it met specifications, would have the generic name listed in Appendix III.
+An example of the discard of the residue would be where the drum is sent to a drum reconditioner who reconditions the drum but discards the residue.

-(e) Any residue or contaminated soil, water or other debris resulting from the clean-up of a release or discharge into or on any land or water of any commercial chemical product or
+(d) Any residue or contaminated soil, water or other debris resulting from the clean-up of a release or discharge into or on any land or water of any commercial chemical product or manufacturing chemical intermediate having the generic name listed in Appendix III, or any residue or contaminated soil, water or other debris resulting from the clean-up of a release or discharge into or on any land or water of any off-specification chemical product or manufacturing chemical intermediate which, if it met specifications, would have the generic name listed in Appendix III.